 If you go to a store – ask if I need anything there.
 Yes, even if I was there yesterday.

-If you play with something – put it away.
-Perhaps take a picture of where things go first.
+If you play with something – simply put it away.
+Moreover, take a picture of where things go first.

 If you finish something – throw it out.